i25db/i3ws/README.md

 - [x] Create workspace preset
 - [ ] Start applications when creating a preset
 - [ ] Move and swap main/sub workspaces
-- [ ] Make it configurable
+- [x] Make it configurable
-- [ ] Output something nice so things like polybar, eww, etc... can use
+- [ ] Output something nice that things like polybar, eww, etc... can use
 - [ ] Create an install script